manolo/gwt-polymer-elements/README.md

  ```

-## Build your own set of components.
+## Building your own set of components.

 You might want to select the components for your project, in this case you need to
 follow these instructions: